facil-io/cstl/fio-stl.md

 void fio_risky_mask(char *buf, size_t len, uint64_t key, uint64_t nonce);
 ```

-Masks data using a Risky Hash and a counter mode nonce.
+Masks data using a Risky Hash and a counter mode nonce, using `fio_xmask2`.

 Used for mitigating memory access attacks when storing "secret" information in memory.